robertmaxrees/management/operating-manual.md

 ## Other random tidbits

 - I like to nerd out on things.
 Whiskey, bags, music, guitars and guitar gear.
 I like to dive deep and fully immerse myself in subjects and learn as much as I can.
-- Right now, my musical acts include The Band Royale, Gary Clark Jr., Philip Sayce, Jimmie Vaughan, and Stevie Ray Vaughan (always SRV)
+- Right now, my playsts include The Band Royale, Gary Clark Jr., Philip Sayce, Jimmie Vaughan, and Stevie Ray Vaughan (always SRV).
+Other stuff comes and goes, as well.